prashant887/scala-language-fundamentals/README.md

 this is like invocating multiple functions bact to back

 Call by Value is a strick Evualation Stargy used by Scala by default , expression corrosponding to i/p args are evualted before function body is executed

+A new stack frame will not be created for each reccursive call all calls will be executed in single stack frame by simply updating params to reccursive call , it cant be applied to all methods Recursive call should be last call in method